ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Select features from *Large Trees*, that *Intersect* the *Seismic Hazards* layer and create a new selection.
 1. Click *Run*.

 The large trees that fall inside the seismic hazard zones are now selected.
-But how to we record this information in a way that we can keep and use in a map?
+But how do we record this information in a way that we can keep and use in a map?
 Let's add a column with this information in our attribute table:
 1. Open the attribute table for the large trees layer.
 1. Click on the *Field Calculator* button.  ![alt text](./images/Tool_FieldCalculator.png)
 1. Check the box next to "Only update selected features" at the top of the window.